lVlyke/lithium-angular/README.md

 }
 ```

 Angular decorators may also be declared on the ```EventSource``` property itself.
-Lithium will automatically move the associated metadata to the underlying facade method.
+Lithium will automatically move the associated metadata to the facade function.
 This is useful for [staying compliant with Angular's AoT compiler](#angular-aot-compiler).

 ##### Example